Donations/Naming Opportunities

 How is the curriculum structured?

-The CBA program offers a concise, yet comprehensive up-to-date curriculum designed for maximum on-the-job performance.
-The instructors, who are required to have business experience in addition to graduate level teaching experience, emphasize application as well as theory.
+The CBA® program offers a concise, yet comprehensive up-to-date curriculum designed for maximum on-the-job performance.
+The instructors, who are required to have business experience in addition to graduate-level teaching experience, emphasize application as well as theory.

 Courses are segmented by discipline, i.e., distinct areas of study, which were produced specifically for small business and entrepreneurship development including Human Resource Management, Marketing, and Accounting/Finance.
 For more information on learning objectives and specific sessions, please visit the Courses tab.

-What is the CERTIFICATE cancellation policy?
+What is the cancellation and refund policy?

 E-mail: lifelonglearning@kent.edu